therealahrion/Init.d-Linker/README.md

 This mod runs init.d scripts as late start service except liveboot which is run as post-fs-data

 ## Change Log
+v1.2

+    - Create init.d if it doesn't exist

 v1.1
     - Updated to template v1500